-Our business may be significantly affected by the newly enacted Foreign Investment Law and the "negative list."
+Our business may be significantly affected by the newly enacted Foreign Investment Law and the "Negative List."

-On March 15, 2019, the NPC promulgated the Foreign Investment Law, which took effect on January 1, 2020 and replaced three existing laws regulating foreign investment in China, namely, the PRC Equity Joint Venture Law, the PRC Cooperative Joint Venture Law and the Wholly Foreign-owned Enterprise Law, together with their implementation rules and ancillary regulations.
+On March 15, 2019, the NPC promulgated the Foreign Investment Law, which took effect on January 1, 2020 and replaced three existing laws regulating foreign investment in China.
 The Foreign Investment Law grants foreign invested entities the same treatment as PRC domestic entities, except for those foreign invested entities that operate in industries deemed to be either "restricted" or "prohibited" in the "negative list" published by the State Council.
-We are a Cayman Islands company and our PRC subsidiaries, Nanjing Legend Biotech Co., Ltd., or Legend Nanjing, and Hainan Chuanji Biotech Co., Ltd., or Legend Hainan, are currently considered to be foreign invested entities.
-Legend Hainan was established in October, 2021.
-As of the date of this Annual Report on Form 20-F, Legend Hainan is not engaged in substantive business operations in the PRC.
+We are a Cayman Islands holding company and our PRC subsidiaries, Legend Nanjing and Legend Hainan, are currently considered to be foreign invested entities.
+Legend Hainan was established in October 2021.
+As of the date of this Annual Report, Legend Hainan is not engaged in substantive business operations in the PRC.

-The latest version of the "negative list," namely, the Special Management Measures (Negative List) for the Access of Foreign Investment (2021), which was promulgated by the MOFCOM and the NDRC, became effective on January 1, 2020.
+The latest version of the "negative list," namely, the Special Management Measures (Negative List) for the Access of Foreign Investment (2021) or the Negative List, which was promulgated by the MOFCOM and the NDRC, became effective on January 1, 2022.
 The Negative List provides that foreign investment is prohibited in the development and application of human stem cell or gene diagnostic and therapeutic technologies.